Haberdashers' Adams

 Haberdashers' Adams Grammar School is a co-educational state grammar school for pupils aged 11–18 with boarding provision for boys, located in Newport, Shropshire.
 As of 2024, boarding fees are £14,553 per year for years 7-11 and £15,954 per year for Sixth Form.
 Haberdashers' Adams was founded in 1656 by William Adams, a wealthy member of the Worshipful Company of Haberdashers (one of the Great Twelve Livery Companies of the City of London).
-In January 2018, a controversial change occurred where the school changed its name from Adams' Grammar School to Haberdashers' Adams.
 In July 2022, the school announced that it would become fully co-educational, starting from September 2024.